Dizzybelle/Project-1/README.md

  	18.6%.
 Given that Toyota is an incredibly common car found in the US this data is not surprising.
 The others following it are all makes also very common.

+Question: What percent was the driver at fault?

+ 	After cleaning the dataset to simply reflect the total number of drivers and the total number of drivers who were determined to be at fault, not at fault, or unknown to be at fault, the data was compiled into a pie chart.

+    	A pie chart was deemed most appropriate to present this data as it would show the overall impression of drivers at fault versus not at fault, leaving a sliver to represent the unknown fault status.
+Majority of the crash incidents in the dataset results in "yes," the driver was at fault.
+The total of drivers whose fault status was unknown was 4,538, showing a seemingly large quantity of data is not well represented, but in the pie chart, it is a small sample of 2.7% of the dataset.

+ 	Upon reflection, these results are not surprsing.
+If you were to imagine for every vehicular accident that involved more than one driver (typically two drivers/vehicles), at least one driver would be at fault, i.e. 50% of the drivers involved in the incident.
+This data supports that generalization - 53.7% of the drivers in this
+    	dataset were found to be at fault.